stephw-tib/pid4nfdi-training/docs/source/doi.rst

 **How can I get a DOI for my publication?**

 DOIs are not provided to researchers directly.
-DOIs for research resources such as publications, datasets, software and other entities will be e.g. registered by a repository provider such as your university library repository, a generic or discipline-specific data repository.
+DOIs for research resources such as publications, datasets, software and other entities will be e.g. registered by a repository provider such as your university library repository, a generic or discipline-specific data repository or the journal you are publishing with.

 DOIs for Repositories
 ---------------------